Workforce Management Software

 3. Tune-up: Support customers with implementing post-VRA recommendation

-5. Workforce Fraud Analysis - Evaluate contractor data and recommend improvements such as claim validations, audits, and issues within the contractor network, including: repeated ‘same home’ jobs indicating fraudulent claims, high percentage of repeat work, labor only claims, excessive part use, excessive mileage charges, high percentage of customer education claims, etc.
+5. Workforce Fraud Analysis - Evaluate contractor data and recommend improvements such as claim validations, audits, and issues within the contractor network, including repeated ‘same home’ jobs indicating fraudulent claims, a high percentage of repeat work, labor-only claims, excessive part use, excessive mileage charges, a high percentage of customer education claims, etc.

-6. Performance Management - Develop performance management plans which define the metrics, team communications and execution steps required to drive continuous technician improvement, business productivity goals, and customer satisfaction.
+6. Performance Management - Develop performance management plans that define the metrics, team communications, and execution steps required to drive continuous technician improvement, business productivity goals, and customer satisfaction.

 According to Strategies for Growth’s 2017 Field Service Management Benchmark Survey Update respondents, the following are the most notable benefits of an FSM solution.